Million Dollar Minute: Round 3

 Another set of six questions is asked in the buzzer game and then another Snap Shot question.
 This version of the round has three images as the options presented before the question is read out.
 Another version introduced in the 2015 series involves three images of something revealed one at a time, and contestants have to answer the question of what it is.
 The contestant with the correct answer is again offered $1,500 of safe money or 15 points.
 As with the previous Snap Shot, it is possible for a contestant to win it by default.

 Double points decider

-Questions are asked under a 90-second time limit, formerly 60 seconds in the 2013 series, with correct answers now worth 10 points to the contestants' scores and an incorrect answer locking them out for the following question.
+Questions are asked under a 90-second time limit, (60 seconds in the 2013 series), with correct answers now worth 10 points to the contestants' scores and an incorrect answer locking them out for the following question.
 When the time runs out the contestant with the highest score continues to answer the five "Million Dollar Minute" questions.
 If two contestants have the same score, another question is read out.
 The first contestant to buzz in and correctly answer it wins.
 If no one answers the question, another is read out until an answer is given.